woow-wu7/8-penetrate/6-TOOLS/3-IDEA/idea.md

 config environment variables
 - 1. vi ~/.bash_profile
-- 2. add the following code in the '.bash_profile' file: export MAVEN_HOME=/Users/xiawu/work/plugins/apache-maven-3.9.9
+- 2. add the following code in the '.bash_profile' file:
-export PATH=$PATH:$MAVEN_HOME/bin
+- 3. Pay attention: the path should be the same as the one you set in the settings.xml file. export MAVEN_HOME=/Users/xiawu/work/plugins/apache-maven-3.9.9 export PATH=$PATH:$MAVEN_HOME/bin